The College of St. Scholastica

 This seminar offers prospective or recently declared English majors and minors a singular opportunity for discussion with like-minded students.
 In this required, foundational course, you will be introduced to the skills that characterize literary studies: rigorous close reading of texts in different genres, a critical vocabulary for further work in the field, and familiarity with the major theoretical approaches to literature (New Historicist, feminist, and deconstructivist, for example) as well as the development of their practical applications.
 You will also learn and employ basic literary research tools.
 The English Department recommends that you enroll in this required gateway course as a freshman or sophomore.
 (Please note that this course does not fulfill any of the General Education Pathways.)

-The reading of appropriate fiction and writing of short weekly pieces and a final short story.
+Explores the reading of appropriate fiction and writing of short weekly pieces and a final short story.
 The class includes presentations on technique.
 Students need not be English majors.
 Work from this class is often published in the St. Scholastica literary journal, Out of Words.

-Reading and discussion of poetry to learn technique from published poets.
+Explores the reading and discussion of poetry to learn technique from published poets.
 A final portfolio of poetry required which will include students' choice of their best work.
 Students need not be English majors.
 Work from class is often published in the St. Scholastica literary journal, Out of Words.

 The English department at CSS is better than any other program I have looked at in the area.
 The professors are so passionate.
 Their classes are fun, welcoming and have improved my writing and reading comprehension.
 I will never forget my time here."